Tucker-B/google-homepage/README.md

 # google-homepage
-First Project On The Odin Project.
-Replica of Google's homepage.
+First Project attempted using the resource "The Odin Project".

+My attempt at replicating Google's famous homepage.